 Who is the Boykin Spaniel named after?

-Whit found a stray dog with an amazing ability to retrieve birds.
-And it seemed like a “sin” to let this talent go to waste, particularly in a state like South Carolina, so he decided why not cross this dog with a Cocker, American Water Spaniel, Chesapeake Bay Retriever and a Springer Spaniel.
+The Boykin Spaniel gets its name from Whit Boykin, who first bred this particular Spaniel in the early 1900s.
+During this time, Whit found a stray dog with a fantastic ability to retrieve birds.
+And it seemed like a “sin” to let this talent go to waste, particularly in a state like South Carolina, so he decided why not cross this dog with a Cocker, American Water Spaniel, Chesapeake Bay Retriever, and a Springer Spaniel.
+And what emerged from this humble beginning became the cherished Boykin Spaniel!

-Between 14 to 18 inches tall and weighing in between 25 to 40 pounds, the “medium” sized spaniel means business.
-His compact body, brown eyes and flat ears that drop over his cheeks are all keenly in tune with the hunt and will be ready to spring into action once given the signal.
+The Boykin Spaniel is undoubtedly a good-looking dog.
+And while he is one of the smaller members of the spaniel club, don’t be fooled by his compact size; this dog is tough!
+Standing between 14 to 18 inches tall and weighing 25 to 40 pounds, the “medium” sized Spaniel means business.
+His compact body, brown eyes, and flat ears that drop over his cheeks are all keenly in tune with the hunt and will be ready to spring into action once given the signal.

 A signal…

-Grooming your Boykin Spaniel wavy fur is going to be easy enough because Boykins don’t shed a ton, so as long as you give his outer coat a light brushing at least twice a week you should be good.
+That could mean running through the brush, a field, or diving into the water; it won’t matter because the Boykin Spaniel’s rich, lush outer coat is ready for whatever the world can throw at it.
+Either way, grooming your Boykin SSpaniel’s wavy fur will be easy enough because Boykins don’t shed a ton, so as long as you give his outer coat a light brushing at least twice a week, you should be good.

 The Boykin is a very calm and intelligent dog.
 You can see that by the way he looks at you.
 He is also very gentle and kind with children.
 He is not a funny dog and doesn’t clown around, but he is a dog that you can trust.
+As we’ve already mentioned, the Boykin Spaniel is a hunting dog, which means it requires a lot of exercise if you want to keep him happy.

-Now if you’re not a hunter…
+Now, if you’re not a hunter…

-That doesn’t mean that the Boykin Spaniel can’t also be a great family pet for you as well.
-After all, these guys make great companion animals and are great with children and other four-legged creatures you may have living with you!
+That doesn’t mean that the Boykin Spaniel can’t also be a great family pet for you.
+After all, these guys make excellent companion animals and are great with children and other four-legged creatures you may have living with you!
+You’ll want to be more conscious that your Boykin Spaniel will need plenty of exercises and should be engaged in playtime that appeals to his abilities, such as retrieving items for you.

-That said however…
+That said, however…

 Training and Socialization

-Did we mention he loves water!
+Did we mention he loves water?

 - Ear Infections